filipeyay/dotfiles-public/README.md

 # My Dotfiles

-My dotfiles for Visual Studio Code, Azure Data Studio and Windows Terminal.
+My dotfiles for Visual Studio Code, Azure Data Studio and more.

 ### Theming